nulldatamap/Tradock/api_notes.md

 // Returns: true if it accepts it, false if it wants to redo the user action bool handle_response( &Interface, Response );

-/// Defined by the game, called by the interface
+/// Defined by the game, called by the interface ( from `interface.h` )

 // Get's all the data from all the markets ( should be called each turn ) vector<&const MarketData> get_market_data();